Md-Khid/Data_Piping_and_Wrangling_Patient_Survey_Experience/README.md

 ## Uploading "doc_survey" data from MySQL to R

-1. To read the "doc_survey" MySQL table and save it as an R data.frame, the following code must be executed in an R environment.
+1. To read the "doc_survey" MySQL table and save it as an R data.frame, the following code will be executed in an R environment.

 ```
 # Set the working directory